Chart Color Schemes

 The exceptional employment performance in Quakers Hill places it among Australia's strongest labour markets

-Quakers Hill has a highly educated workforce with professional services well represented.
-The unemployment rate was 2.3% in the past year, with an estimated employment growth of 6.4%.
+Quakers Hill has an educated workforce with strong professional services representation.
+The unemployment rate is 2.2%, lower than the Greater Sydney average of 4.2%.

 Frequently Asked Questions - Employment